xFrenchy/LU_Decomposition/README.md

 > g++ -O -fopenmp LU-Decomp-OpenMP.cpp -o LU-Decomp-OpenMP

 > sbatch lu_decomp_omp_slurm.sh (size of matrix) (number of threads to run program with) (print yes = 1, print no = 0)

+## To run the CUDA version of heracles:

+> I don't know.
+Why are you looking at me?